zilliztech/zdoc/docs/tutorials/collection/search-and-query/conduct-a-range-search.md

 - You have downloaded the example dataset.
 For details, see [Example Dataset](./example-dataset-1).

 - You have created a collection with a schema matching the example dataset and inserted data into the collection.
-For details, see [Use Customized Schema](./create-collection-with-schema).
+For details, see [Create Collection](./create-collection-2).

 ## Quick steps for a range search{#quick-steps-for-a-range-search}